microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/testing/testcases.rst

      * Where it refers to "Office", please substitute Word, Excel and PowerPoint app.
 The tests should be re-run against each Office application.
      * Please note the version of the Office app you tested against.
 This information can be found under :menuselection:`Settings --> [App] --> Version`

-1 - Open from Company App - First Install
+1 - Open from company app - first install
 -----------------------------------------
 *This test verifies the flow of using Office for the first time from the Company app.
 Repeat for each supported file type and each Office app.*

 #.
 Start with a fresh install of Company app.
 Ensure Office is not installed.
 #.
 Boot up company app and login.

 **RESULT: General promotion for Office should be shown the first time after upgrading the company app.**

 #.
 Browse to a supported file type

 **RESULT: "Open with Microsoft [app]" promotion, drawing attention to control and enabling open with Office once per first open for each supported file type.
 "Open with Microsoft should be top choice if multiple choices are available.
 If a list is not shown Office should be the default app for opening the file.**

 #.
 Activate control to open in Office